Training videos, either for internal or external use.

 In the digital age we live in the paper instruction manual is even more redundant than ever before.
 With Google at our finger tips and the wide-spread adoption of IOT assistants like Alexa and Siri, we can ask questions at lightning speed.

-Many companies have done away with paper manuals, instead opting for an online digital wizard with bite size training videos for consumers to access to configure their new purchase.
+Many companies have done away with paper manuals, instead opting for an online digital wizard with bitesize training videos so consumers access to configure their new purchase.
 This could form part of a wider suite of videos to show them how to use the key functions and demonstrate other important features.

 Because online training videos can be accessed anywhere with an internet connection, it dramatically reduces the need for trainees or trainers to travel to receive their training.
 Lots of small changes like this reduce the carbon footprint of the company which in turn contributes to their CSR and shows both staff and customers know that you are making an effort.